MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/the-sensor-diagnostic-tool.md

 *C:\\Program Files (x86)\\Windows Kits\\10\\Tools\\x64\\sensordiagnostictool.exe*
 Once your sensor or location driver is installed and your hardware is attached to your PC, the tool immediately recognizes and records your device in the list of available sensors.

 The following image shows the Sensor Diagnostic Tool startup screen when several sensors are connected to a PC.
-The sensors available on the PC are shown in the left window
+The sensors available on the PC are shown in the left pane.

 ![sensor diagnostic tool: startup](images/sdt-startup.png)